jrieke/airbnb-sanity/README.md

 ## Usage

-Soon on the Chrome web store!
-Just install it and search on Airbnb.
-The extension will automatically add some buttons to hide listings.
+Install from the [Chrome web store](https://chrome.google.com/webstore/detail/airbnb-sanity/llhacdfeohoajoacfiiolfhopfbnmhgc).
+Search for listings on Airbnb.
+The extension will automatically add a button to each listing to hide it.

 ## Development